-Every time a player sustains a head injury during a game, they could be at risk of a more serious brain injury.
-If concussion is not correctly diagnosed and treated then more serious complications can occur, even days or weeks after injury.
-Here we explain first aid for concussion and what to do if you suspect a head injury or concussion during a match.
+Every time a player sustains a head injury they may be at risk of more serious brain injury.
+If concussion is not correctly diagnosed and treated, more serious complications can occur.
+Here we explain first aid for concussion and how to treat a suspected head injury or concussion during a match.

 First aid for concussion

 First aid for concussion is to remove the player from the field of play and carry out an assessment.
 It is not always possible to carry out a full assessment at the time.
-The player may be confused and difficult to examine.
+Players are often confused and difficult to examine.

+You must treat any play you suspect had a blow to the head as if they have concussion.
 This means stopping physical activity immediately and, if safe to do so, removing them immediately from the field of play.
-A more serious structural brain injury may be suspected if:

-- There has been a high-speed impact or trauma to the head or if the head makes contact with a hard surface or body part such as the knee.
+- If the head makes contact with a hard surface or body part such as the knee

 - Symptoms worsen over a short period of time, e.g. nausea or headaches.

-- The focal neurological deficit is detected by the doctor when examining the patient.
-This means that the brain is not functioning normally and this may affect sensation or muscular movements anywhere in the body.
+A focal neurological deficit means that the brain does not function normally.
+As a result, and this may affect sensation or muscular movements anywhere in the body.
 It can also refer to memory loss and emotional changes.

 Immediate first aid for Concussion

-The priorities when managing a suspected concussion injury pitchside are based on the principles of DR ABC but this assessment should only be carried out by a person who has completed an Emergency Aid training course.
+The priorities when managing a suspected concussion injury pitchside are based on the principles of DR ABC.
+Only carry out this assessment if you have completed an Emergency Aid training course.

 DR ABC stands for:

-- D for danger – Ensure the player and any staff assisting are not in further danger for example from any gameplay still occurring.
+Ensure the player and any staff assisting are not in further danger for example from any gameplay still occurring

-- A is for Airway – Remove any objects such as mouth guards from the mouth and ensure the airway is clear and in the optimized position.
+Remove any objects such as mouth guards from the mouth and ensure the airway is clear and in the optimized position

-- B is for breathing – Ensure the patient is able to breathe sufficiently.
+Ensure the patient is able to breathe sufficiently

-- C is for Circulation – This can be assessed by feeling for a pulse, however, If the patient is not breathing normally or not at all, then CPR must start immediately.
+Assess by feeling for a pulse, but if the patient is not breathing normally or not at all, then start CPR immediately

-Once the above stages have been assessed, then the next priority is to remove the player from the field, but first checking for any neck or spinal cord injury.
-This may appear as tenderness in the neck, deformity, change in sensation in the arms or legs or if the patient complains of neck pain.
-If this is suspected then they should not be moved until they have been immobilized in a brace.
-If the patient loses consciousness at any stage during or after the impact, then a neck injury should always be suspected until it can be discounted.
+Once you have assessed these stages, the next priority is to remove the player from the field.
+But first check for neck or spinal cord injury.
+This may appear as tenderness in the neck, deformity, change in sensation in the arms or legs, or if the patient complains of neck pain.

 If a suitably qualified person is not present, then the patient should always be taken to the hospital or an ambulance called.
 It is vital to establish an accurate diagnosis, as the consequences of missing concussion or associated brain injury could be fatal (see SIS).

-Doctors will use the SCAT5 assessment tool or concussion and once a concussion has been fully assessed, then the patient will be continually monitored right up until full recovery (see treatment and return to play).
+Doctors use the SCAT5 assessment tool for concussion.
+Once a concussion is fully assessed, then the patient is continually monitored right up until full recovery (see treatment and return to play).